Three-dimensional AdS black holes in massive-power-Maxwell theor

-In recent years, a new version of theory of massive gravity is proposed by de Rham, Gabadadze and Tolley (dRGT) \cite{dRGTII,dRGTIII}, which is known as dRGT massive gravity.
-The dRGT massive gravity's action contains a nonlinear interaction term which admits the Vainshtein mechanism\ and is free from van Dam-Veltman-Zakharov discontinuity \cite{vDVZI,vDVZII}, and Boulware-Deser ghost \cite{BDI,BDII}, in arbitrarily dimensions (which appears in Fierz-Pauli theory of massive gravity \cite{Fierz}).
-It is notable that the dRGT theory of massive gravity requires a fiducial reference metric ($f_{\mu \nu }$) in addition to the dynamical metric ($ g_{\mu \nu }$) in order to define a mass term for graviton by introducing some non-derivative potential terms ($\mathcal{U}_{i}$).
+In recent years, a new version of the theory of massive gravity has been proposed by de Rham, Gabadadze, and Tolley (dRGT) \cite{dRGTII,dRGTIII}, which is known as dRGT massive gravity.
+The dRGT massive gravity's action contains a nonlinear interaction term that admits the Vainshtein mechanism, and it is free from van Dam-Veltman-Zakharov discontinuity \cite {vDVZI,vDVZII}, and Boulware-Deser ghost \cite{BDI,BDII} in arbitrary dimensions (which appears in Fierz-Pauli theory of massive gravity \cite {Fierz}).
+Notably, the dRGT theory of massive gravity requires a fiducial reference metric ($f_{\mu \nu }$) in addition to the dynamical metric ($ g_{\mu \nu }$) to define a mass term for graviton by introducing some non-derivative potential terms ($\mathcal{U}_{i}$).
 Also, modification in the introduced reference metric leads to a special family of dRGT massive gravity \cite{de RhamI}.
 So, different reference metrics could lead to a variety of new solutions.
-In this regards, it was shown that the dRGT massive gravity is ghost-free by considering different reference metrics such as Minkowski and degenerate (singular) reference metrics (see Refs. \cite{GhmassII,GhmassIII,GhmassIV}, for more details).
+In this regard, it was shown that the dRGT massive gravity is ghost-free by considering different reference metrics such as Minkowski and degenerate (singular) reference metrics (see Refs. \cite {GhmassII,GhmassIII,GhmassIV}, for more details).
 Asymptotically flat and (A)dS black holes in the context of massive gravity have been obtained by considering the flat (Minkowski) reference metric or on a degenerate (spatial) and singular reference metric \cite {BHmassI,BHmassII,BHmassIII,BHmassIV,BHmassV,BHmassVI}.